bongiozzo/musica_mustdie/output/band_lastdaysofhumanity.md

 # Last Days Of Humanity

+Death-Grind in Mortician style (some kind of more brutal Impetigo)

-Дискография
+## Дискография

-"Vulgar Degenerate (EP)" 1994, Grindcore
+### "Vulgar Degenerate (EP)" 1994, Grindcore

+1) Septic convulsion
+2) Pro-rectal fermentation
+3) Slithered limbs

+Recorded at the school of music and art in Schijndel on 18/09/94 and mixed on 03/10/94 by Last Days of Humanity

+Line up: Mark - guitar / William - Guitar / Marty - Bass / Glenn - Drums / Hans - Vocals

-"Pathological Dreams (EP)" 1995, Grindcore
+### "Pathological Dreams (EP)" 1995, Grindcore

+1) Intro
+2) Bloodsplattered Shainsaw Slaughter
+3) Carnage
+4) Pathological Dreams
+5) Slithered limbs
+6) Outro

+All tracks were recorded at "De Nieuwe Pul" in Uden on 01/01/95

+Line up: Mark - guitar / William - Guitar / Martie - Bass / Glenn - Drums / Hans - Vocals

-"Defleshed By Flies (EP)" 1996, Grindcore
+### "Defleshed By Flies (EP)" 1996, Grindcore

+1) Ulcerated offal
+2) Carnal trash
+3) Infected excremental slush
+4) Defleshed by flies

+(c)&(p) 1996 Morbid Records

-"The Sound Of Rancid Juices Sloshing Around Your Coffin" 1998, Grindcore "Hymns Of Indigestible Suppuration" 1999, Grindcore "Sputted Up For Better Digestion (EP)" 2000, Grindcore "Choked In Anal Mange (EP)" 2001, Grindcore
+### "The Sound Of Rancid Juices Sloshing Around Your Coffin" 1998, Grindcore

+01. Born To Murder The World
+02. Necrotic Eruption
+03. Entangled In Septic Gore
+04. Slithered Limbs
+05. Cannibalistic Remains
+06. Hacked Into Red Mush
+07. Putrid Mass Of Burnt Excrement
+08. The Smell Of The Dead
+09. Rancid Cottered Rectum
+10. Bloodsplattered Chainsawslaughter
+11. Submassive Obliteration
+12. Septic Convulsion
+13. The Sound Of Rancid Juices
+14. Liquidized Disgorgement
+15. Putrying Immortality
+16. Carnal Tumor
+17. Consumed In Gore
+18. Drowned In Septic Guts
+19. Cadaver Breath
+20. Excremental Carnage
+21. Malignant Haemorrhage
+22. Mucupurulent Fleshfeast
+23. Pro-Rectal Fermentation
+24. A Reeking Pile Of Septic Brainfluid
+25. Disembowelment Of Scattered Gastric Juices
+26. Festering Fungus Infection

+(c)&(p) 1998 Bones Brigade

+Recorded and mixed at Digital Music Service BV Studio Schihndel On 21-9-96.
+Produced by Patric Steenbakkers and Last Days of Humanity Mixed on 30-10-96

+### "Hymns Of Indigestible Suppuration" 1999, Grindcore

+01 - Maggot Feast On A Swollen Fetus
+02 - 48th Cut
+03 - Rectal Bowel Inquisition
+04 - Intoxicated
+05 - The Taste Of Festering Vomit
+06 - Consuming Purulent Sputum
+07 - From Flesh To Liquid Mess
+08 - Reeking Much Beneath Each Cavity
+09 - Orgasmic Abortion
+10 - Catering From The Womb
+11 - Acute Palatable Hemorrhage
+12 - Perforated Festered Scrotum
+13 - Stirred Intestines
+14 - Wet Remains
+15 - Purulent Odour In Stoma
+16 - Defecating Anal Sludge
+17 - Rancid Tumour Execration
+18 - Wide Open Wounds On A Disfigured Corpse
+19 - Hymns Of Indigestible Suppuration
+20 - Ulcerated Offal
+21 - Defleshed By Flies
+22 - Bowed Exhibition
+23 - Raped In The Back Of A Van

+### "Sputted Up For Better Digestion (EP)" 2000, Grindcore

+1) The Ecstasy of Swallowing Torso Feces
+2) Effective Impalement of Injected Bodies
+3) Decomposed Sexual Abbaration
+4) Lugubrious Genital Miscreation

+(c)&(p) 2000 Evil Biker Records

+### "Choked In Anal Mange (EP)" 2001, Grindcore

+1) Fungus Infected Genitals
+2) Erosed Intestinal Purulency
+3) The Bitch Doesn't Need to be Stitched
+4) Choked in Anal Mange

-"138 Minutes Body Disposal (EP)" 2001, Grindcore
+### "138 Minutes Body Disposal (EP)" 2001, Grindcore

+1) Excremental Mess of Fecal Putrilage
+2) 138 Minutes Bodydisposal
+3) The End of Love (originally by Dead Infection)
+4) Grume Collection of Bodyparts

 ## Отношения с другими группами